Shipping to Australia

 Demurrage and Detention

-This means you will have one combined free time period and compensation for utilization of equipment inside and outside of terminals or depots, referred to as Combined Demurrage & Detention
+Customers in Australia will be offered Combined Demurrage & Detention for export shipments.
+This means you will have one combined free time and compensation for utilization of equipment inside and outside of terminals or depots, referred to as Combined Demurrage & Detention.

 |Container Type||Day 1 - 12*||Day 13 +*|